Theotaquet/pear/README.md

 ## What is PeAR?

+WIP...
+PeAR runs silently in background and won't never crash your application.
+If an error occurs, the plugin will simply be deactivated and the application will continue to run normally.

 ### Features

-* In background: PeAR runs silently in background and won't never crash your application.
-    If an error occurs, the plugin will simply be deactivated and the application will continue to run normally.
-* Logs: PeAR stores simplified information about the session recordings and the errors encountered.
+* Logs: PeAR can store simplified information about the session recordings and the errors encountered.
-    It is saved in a `sessionLogs.txt` file at the project root.
+    It will be saved in a `sessionLogs.txt` file at the project root.
+See the second step of the "How to use it" section.

 ## Required steps